Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/authentication.md

 Depending on the provided combinations of environment variables, the plugin will automatically know which Xray API type to use.

+??? info "Providing multiple combinations"

     When providing more than one valid combination of variables, evaluation precedence of the authentication methods is as follows:

     1. Cloud authentication
     2. PAT authentication
     3. Basic authentication

     This way, the cloud version will always be chosen in favor of the server version.

 Below you will find all Xray authentication configurations that are currently supported and the environment variables you need to set to authenticate to their respective APIs.